 Even though there are lots of online resources, nothing beats pen and paper.
 Writing things out helps our ability to retain that information.
 However, it is better to study and understand the material rather than memorize it.
 Remember, the exam makes it so you can’t fake your way to the top.

 If you don’t have the right equipment with you, you won’t be able to reach your goal and see the beautiful view at the top of the mountain.
 It is good to have a checklist of the topics and vocabulary words that can appear in your exam.
 Every mountain climber needs the right gear.
 By taking these steps and adequately equipping yourself you will be prepared for the twists and turns of the journey ahead.
 Go through your checklist and see if you can recall all the details.
-You can also test your skills with practice exams and get yourself familiar with the format of the questions.
+You can also test your skills with practice exams and get familiar with the format of the questions.
 Some questions ask for 2 to 3 answers, and if you don’t answer the whole question correctly, you fail that question.
-Once you get 80 – 90% on the practice tests and fully understand it, you can mark it off your list and have the satisfaction of knowing you will ace the test!
+Once you get 80 – 90% on the practice tests and fully understand it, you can mark them off your list and have the satisfaction of knowing you will ace the test!

 4. Have A Study Group!

 You don’t have to go alone; you can take this path with others, so study groups are great!
 Study groups are not for everyone, but having a support system can be helpful.
-Friends in a study group can hold you accountable for setting aside time to study, having a committed routine, and are just fun to have around.
+Friends in a study group can hold you accountable for setting aside time to study, having a committed routine, and can be just fun to have around.
 If you don’t have someone working towards the same certification as you are, don’t worry, there’s a whole Trailblazer Community online to help you.
-It’s a great way to share tips or learn from individuals who went through the same exam as you are about to take.
+It’s a great way to share tips or learn from individuals who went through the same exam you are about to take.
 You might even meet a future colleague through the Trailblazer Community.
 Either way, it is crucial to make these connections and have buddies to work with you along your way to reach the top.

 5. Build a Contingency Plan for Failure